ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Before you begin
 {: #before-creating-file-storage-cli}

-1. Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
+Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
+{: requirement}

 3. After you install the VPC CLI plug-in, set the target to generation 2 by running the `ibmcloud is target --gen 2` command.